gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/the-game-loop.md

 So, let's get that added in along with functions for initialisation and the main loop:

+{% highlight js %}

 function init() {
     // Initialise the game!
 }

 function main() {
     // Here's where we handle all the input, logic and drawing to the screen per frame.

     // call itself by requesting the next animation frame, and so begin the endless loop requestAnimationFrame(main);
 }

 // Initialise
 init();

 // Start the loop!
 requestAnimationFrame(main);

+{% endhighlight %}

 Pretty simple, eh?
 We don't have much to show for it, but it you fire that up in your browser, you'll have a canvas ready to be drawn to, and a loop running at 60fps.
 Good job!
 Have a biscuit.